 Our region is located on the northern border of the Middle Rhine Valley.
-When we hike through the hills and valleys of the Siebengebirge and look down on our small part of the Rhine, he has already come a long way from his sources in the Swiss Alps through Liechtenstein, Austria, France and the German Länder Baden-Württemberg, Hesse and Rhineland-Palatinate.
+When we hike through the hills and valleys of the Siebengebirge and look down on our small part of the Rhine, he has already come a long way from the Swiss Alpes to the Northern Sea, through Liechtenstein, Austria, France and the German Länder Baden-Württemberg, Hesse and Rhineland-Palatinate.

 The Rhine has his sources in Switzerland.
 Here we have the Vorderrhein (Anterior Rhine) and the Hinterrhein (Posterior Rhine).
 They meet close to Reichenau and form the Alpine Rhine.
-This section between the Swiss canton of Graubünden and Lake Constance is called Alpine Rhine.
-It later forms the border between Switzerland and Liechtenstein and then the Austrian federal state Vorarlberg.
+This section between the Swiss canton of Graubünden and Lake Constance is the Alpine Rhine.
+It later forms the border between Switzerland and Liechtenstein, and then the Austrian federal state Vorarlberg.

 Alter Rhein (Old Rhine)

-Between Bingen in Rhineland-Palatinate and Bonn in North Rhine-Westfalia, the Rhine flows as the Middle Rhine through the Rhine Gorge.
-For many people, the narrow valley with its steeps, vineyards and numerous castles is the classical Rhine landscape par excellence, and the epitome of the “Romantic Rhine”.
+Between Bingen in Rhineland-Palatinate and Bonn in North Rhine-Westphalia, the Rhine flows as the Middle Rhine through the Rhine Gorge.
+For many people, the narrow valley with its steeps, vineyards and numerous castles is the classical Rhine landscape par excellence.
+In other words, the epitome of the “Romantic Rhine”.
 This applies especially to the Upper Middle Rhine Valley between Bingen and Koblenz, which is since 2002 a UNESCO World Heritage Site.
-The Rhine meets the Siebengebirge at the northern border of the Middle Rhine Valley, this is at the southern border of Northrhine-Westphalia.
+The Rhine meets the Siebengebirge at the northern border of the Middle Rhine Valley, this is at the southern border of North Rhine-Westphalia.

 Behind Bonn, where river Sieg flows into river Rhine, the Lower Rhine begins.
 The Rhine flows along major cities, Cologne, Düsseldorf and Duisburg, where we have Europe’s largest inland port.
 Then he flows through the North German Plain and eventually in a wide curve through the Netherlands.

-Here, the Rhine divided into the Waal, the Lek and the IJssel.
+Here, the Rhine divides into the Waal, the Lek and the IJssel.
 Finally, the waters of the Rhine arrive at the Rhine-Meuse-Scheldt delta and flow into the Northern Sea.

 When we speak of “Father Rhine”, it also means that we have a lot of relations in all these regions.
 Moreover, our ancestry is motley.
 During the last 2,000 years, time and again people from various countries came to our region, so we Rhinelanders are mixtures by birth.
 I’m proud of it.